gudymayuliia/arty_df3/README.md

 To recreate project localy:
-1) In Vivado TCL Console open your directiry with cloned folders and build.tcl and run "source build.tcl"
+1) In Vivado TCL Console open your directory with cloned folders and build.tcl and run "source build.tcl"